baAlex/Ako/README.md

 akoenc -q 16 -i "input.png" -o "out.ako"
 ```
 - Where `-q 16` is the quantization step that controls loss.
-- There is also a noise gate, with `-n 16`, it can be used as a denoiser to help with compression.
+- There is also a noise gate, with `-g 16`, it can be used as a denoiser to help with compression.
 It is possible to use both, or disable either one with a value of zero.

 Examples